 So, let’s look at what Macro Photography is, and which lenses are likely to suit your needs the best.

 What is Macro Photography?

 In more technical terms, macro photography involves capturing objects at close to, or greater than 1:1 magnification.
-For example, a 5mm disc when photographed, would produce a negative where the disc is 5mm in size.
-Of course, this becomes much larger when enlarged.
-The same happens in digital photography.
+For example, a 5mm disc when photographed, would produce an image on the camera sensor where the disc is 5mm in size.
+Of course, this becomes much larger when viewed on a larger screen.

-Since this series of posts is solely about lenses for various kinds of photography, we’ll deal only with lenses though there are other accessories (such as extension tubes and bellows attachments) available to the photographer that allow for magnifying a subject at 1:1 ratio.
+Since this series of posts is solely about lenses for various kinds of photography, we’ll deal only with lenses.
+You should know that there are other accessories (such as extension tubes and bellows attachments) available to the photographer that allow for magnifying a subject at 1:1 ratio.
 However, these are outside the scope of this article.

-When you look into macro lenses, you’ll find that there are some prime lenses that give you 1:1 magnification at 50mm others will give you the same at 100mm or even 200mm.
+When you look into macro lenses, you’ll find that there are some prime lenses that give you 1:1 magnification at 50mm, while others will give you the same at 100mm or even 200mm.

 Using Macro Lenses for Portraits

 Many, (but not all) of the Macro lenses listed here focus sharply on infinity and many photographers consider them to be exceptional portrait lenses.
 They offer fast focusing and high contrast – sometimes too much contrast.

 Some photographers consider these lenses to be too sharp to create a pleasing image, and I can see their point.
 Nobody wants to see their every pore in greater-than-HD clarity.

 Do You Need Image Stabilisation (IS) for Macro Photography?